moviepilot/ubuntu-with-git-and-docker-for-circleci-2.0/README.md

 A base image to run tests on CircleCI's 2.0 docker executor type with

-- wget
 - curl
+- docker
+- docker-compose
 - git
+- lsof
 - ssh
-- docker
-- docker-compose
+- wget